Geography of Cape Verde

-Cape Verde (formally, the Republic of Cabo Verde) is a group of arid Atlantic islands which are home to distinct communities of plants, birds, and reptiles.
-The islands constitute the unique Cape Verde Islands dry forests ecoregion, according to the World Wildlife Fund.
+Cape Verde is a group of arid Atlantic islands which are home to distinct communities of plants, birds, and reptiles.

 Location and description

 The Cape Verde Islands are located in the mid-Atlantic Ocean some 450 km off the west coast of the continent of Africa.
 The landscape varies from dry plains to high active volcanoes with cliffs rising steeply from the ocean.
 The climate is arid.
 The total size is 4,033 km2.

-The archipelago consists of ten islands and five islets, divided into the windward (Barlavento) and leeward (Sotavento) groups.
-The six islands in the Barlavento group are Santo Antão, São Vicente, Santa Luzia, São Nicolau, Sal, and Boa Vista.
-The islands in the Sotavento group are Maio, Santiago, Fogo, and Brava.
-All but Santa Luzia are inhabited.
+The archipelago consists of ten islands and five smaller islands known as islets, divided into the windward (Barlavento) and leeward (Sotavento) groups.

+The six islands in the Barlavento group, which sits in the trade winds, are Santo Antão, São Vicente, Santa Luzia, São Nicolau, Sal, and Boa Vista.
+The total land mass is 2239 km2.

+In the west of the Barlavento group, Santo Antão, São Vicente, São Nicolau, Santa Luzia and islets Branco and Raso are volcanic and somewhat rocky yet quite widely capable of supporting semi-arid agriculture.

+In the east of the Barlavento group, Sal and Boa Vista are lightly hilled, desert islands whose economies were based on salt and rely on fishing and tourism, having more in common with the Sotavento island Maio.

+There are four main islands of the Sotavento group.
+The western three islands, Brava, Fogo and Santiago, are rocky and volcanic agricultural islands, with the longest histories of human habitation.
+The fourth and easternmost island Maio is a flat desert island whose economy was primarily based on salt, giving it more in common with the Barlavento islands Sal and Boa Vista.
+The Ilhéus do Rombo are barren islets north of Brava.
+The total area of the Sotavento Islands is 1803 km2.

 Three islands – Sal, Boa Vista, and Maio – generally are level and lack natural water supplies.
 Mountains higher than 1280 m are found on Santiago, Fogo, Santo Antão, and São Nicolau.

 Sand carried by strong winds has caused erosion on all islands, especially the windward ones.
 Sheer, jagged cliffs rise from the sea on several of the mountainous islands.
 The lack of natural vegetation in the uplands and coast also contributes to soil erosion.
 The interior valleys support denser natural vegetation.